pallavi-bhcf/traffic-rule-system-/README.md

   <li>Install Required Libraries:</li><br>

-  - Install OpenCV and TensorFlow using pip:
+  - Install OpenCV  using pip:

       pip install opencv <br>
-      pip install tensorflow
     <br>

   <li>Download Pre-trained Models:</li><br>

-  - Choose a pre-trained model for crowd detection.
+  - Choose a pre-trained model for traffic violation system detection.
 For example, you can use a MobileNet SSD model trained on the COCO dataset.
   <br>

-  <li>Write Crowd Detection Code: </li><br>
+  <li>Write Traffic Violation System Detection Code: </li><br>

-  - Create a Python script or Jupyter notebook to perform crowd detection using OpenCV and TensorFlow.
+  - Create a Python script or Jupyter notebook to perform traffic violation system for  detection using OpenCV .
 Load the pre-trained model, process video frames, and detect crowds.

   <br>

-  <li>Test Your Crowd Detection System:  </li><br>
+  <li>Test Your Traffic Violation  Detection System:  </li><br>

   - Use sample videos or webcam input to test your crowd detection system.